noonatta/Assignment-1---Hex/README.md

 # Assignment-1---Hex
-Game of Hex that can be played between 2 players vs AI AI Each AI starts at random spot and tries to find the shortest path towards the other side before the player can.
+Game of Hex that can be played between 2 players or AI vs Player Each AI starts at random spot and tries to find the shortest path towards the other side before the player can.